What is a Piping and Instrumentation Diagram (P&ID)

 P&ID Symbol Legend

 The piping and instrumentation diagram symbols, which show the functional relationship between piping, instrumentation, and system equipment units, are very important for users to understand the subject.
 Unlike floor plan symbols that are dimensionally accurate, piping and instrumentation diagram symbols are mainly used to illustrate the process of a system.
-All piping and instrumentation diagram symbols can be divided into seven main categories: equipment, piping, vessels, heat exchangers, pumps, instruments and finally valves.
+All piping and instrumentation diagram symbols can be divided into seven main categories: equipment, piping, vessels, heat exchangers, pumps, instruments and valves.

 Equipment has unique miscellaneous units that are different from the other piping and instrumentation diagram categories.
 The equipment category contains facilities and devices such as compressors, conveyors, motors, turbines, vacuums, and more.